 - To glorify God with all that we are;

-- To minister to everyone we meet that Christ be glorified in their lives, and especially at worship;
+- To minister to our fellows that Christ be glorified in their worship lives;

-- To open the minds of our fellow parishioners to musical expressions of greater vision and depth; and
+- To open the minds of our fellow parishioners to musical expressions of greater vision and depth

-Wednesday evenings, 6:30 to 8 pm in the Cathedral Parish Hall.
+Wednesday evenings, 6:30 – 8:00 in the Cathedral Parish Hall.
 We rehearse from the first Wednesday in September that follows Labor Day through the feast of Corpus Christi.
-Rehearsals also are held before the 10 am Sunday Mass.

-The Cathedral Choir typically sings for every 10 am Mass during the year from mid-September through the feast of Corpus Christi.
+The Cathedral Choir is in residence for every 10:00 a.m.
+Choral Eucharist during the year from September through the feast of Corpus Christi.
 The choir presents a concert at Christmas preceding the Mass at Midnight.
-A smaller chamber choir, the Cathedral Gallery Singers, and a larger volunteer one, the Diocesan Choir, often sing for special liturgies and diocesan events such as ordinations, the Chrism Mass and other services throughout the year.
+Our chamber choir, the Cathedral Gallery Singers, often sings for special liturgies and diocesan events such as ordinations, the Chrism Mass and other services throughout the year.